 BOOK SUMMARY ↓ (click to view)

-The book is directed towards to the practical goal of training, which is to equip teachers for the whole spectrum of teaching duties, from planning through to delivery and assessment.
+The textbook is directed towards the practical goal of equipping teachers for the whole spectrum of teaching duties, from planning through to delivery and assessment.
 This textbook outlines how to identify learners’ needs and formulate them into learning goals, which in turn become the basis for a syllabus or training program.
 With this preparation, ESL/EFL teachers will be able to design training programs, and original materials, for any particular group of learners.
 In situations where the only directive given is as vague as, “Please, teach them English,” teachers will now have the skills to plan a purposeful and meaningful learning program with interesting and engaging activities.

 CHAPTERS ↓ (CLICK TO VIEW)